MPX filter

 MPX filter is a function found in analogue stereo FM broadcasting and personal monitor equipment, FM tuners and cassette decks.
-An MPX filter is, at least, a notch filter blocking the 19 kHz pilot tone, and possibly higher frequencies in the 23-53kHz and 63-75kHz bands.
+An MPX filter is, at least, a notch filter blocking the 19 kHz pilot tone, and possibly higher frequencies in the 23–53 kHz and 63–75 kHz bands.

 Broadcasting and personal monitors

-FM stereo broadcasts contain a pilot tone - a 19 kHz sinewave serving as a phase reference for decoding the stereophonic information.
+FM stereo broadcasts contain a pilot tone – a 19 kHz sinewave serving as a phase reference for decoding the stereophonic information.
 The system was developed jointly by Zenith and General Electric, and approved by the FCC in 1961.
 Normal monaural audio, the pilot tone and the double sideband stereophonic difference information are all mixed together into composite FM baseband signal extending to 53 kHz (stereo audio only) or 99 kHz (stereo audio plus an auxiliary subchannel, so-called SCA).
 The process of encoding the difference signal into the 23-53kHz band via double-sideband carrier-suppressed amplitude modulation is an instance of multiplexing (hence the name MPX filter).

 The pilot tone resides inside the audio band (although beyond the range of many adult listeners), and can be compromised by high-energy treble components of the source.
 Any energy at frequencies above 19 kHz, which is the Nyquist frequency of FM stereo, may cause offensive audible aliasing described as "monkey chatter".
 Any energy between 18.5 and 19.5 kHz may disrupt stereo decoding, causing sudden rotation of the soundfield.
 For these reasons, source programs for commercial FM broadcasting are limited to 50 Hz – 15 kHz bandwidth with very steep 15 kHz low-pass filters.

 Source programs transmitted to personal monitors on stage or in the recording studio do not need to follow the broadcast 50 Hz – 15 kHz standard, and may have substantial upper treble content.
 Sources that were subjected to excessive treble boost, or excessive stereo panning are particularly capable of degrading stereo FM reception.
 For this reason, they must pass through a brickwall MPX filter to clean up space for the pilot tone.